Cookie Settings

 - In an environment above 3000 metres the day should include a height gain of approximately 300 metres

-- Navigational skills should be used including the use of a map, compass, altimeter or GPS
+- Navigational skills are required including the use of a map, compass, altimeter or GPS

 - Ascending and/or descending steep broken ground